 Our curriculum offers bespoke and personalised pathways to support students to reach their intended destination.
-We recognise the need for personalised outcomes for all our young people and support all pupils to move into adulthood as independently as possible.
+We recognise the need for personalised outcomes for all our young people and aim to support all pupils to move into adulthood as independently as possible.

 Our curriculum is designed with the understanding that each pupil will have unique starting and destination points.
-We offer a range of person centred learning opportunities through a carefully planned curriculum, promoting independence and preparation for adulthood within a structured environment whilst building upon key skills developed in previous years.
+We offer a range of person centred learning opportunities through a carefully planned curriculum that promotes independence and preparation for adulthood whilst building upon key skills developed in previous years.
 The breadth of provision enriches student experience and provides a context for the growth and understanding required for adult life and for the acquisition of a wider range of personal qualities and social skills..

-Students are offered a range of opportunities to develop life skills with a strong vocational focus throughout the school but particularly for the older students.
-Opportunities based around the young person’s strengths and interests are identified in relation to work placements both on and off-site, with the aim of supporting and extending students’ growing independence.
-Placements are linked to EHCP outcomes, Preparation for Adulthood plans and identified pathways.
+Students are offered a range of opportunities to develop life skills with a strong vocational focus throughout the school but particularly for post 16 students.
+Opportunities based around the young person’s strengths and interests are identified in Careers Portfolios and inform work placements both on and off-site.
+Placements are linked to EHCP outcomes, My Plans and identified pathways.

 Educational outcomes are measured against linear and lateral progress.
 Key stages four and five are also measured through accredited outcomes.
-All students will develop a personal portfolio from year 10, which will support future transitions and destination points.
+All students develop a personal Careers Portfolio from year 10, which will support future transitions and destination points.
 We promote a firm ethos of learning beyond the classroom and students engage in an extensive careers and work experience programme linked to personal outcomes and accreditation.

 Please also see our 14-19 Curriculum Information Booklet